JuliaRobotics/Caesar.jl/docs/src/examples/basic_slamedonut.md

 The Julia REPL/console is sufficient for this example (copy-paste from this page).
 Note that more involved work in Julia is simplified by using the Juno IDE.

+> **Note** A recent test (May 2019, IIF v0.6.0) showed a possible bug was introduced with one of the solver upgrades.
+THe figures shown on this example page are still, however, valid.
+Previous versions of the solver, such as IncrementalInference v0.4.x and v0.5.x, should still work as expected.
+Follow progress on [issue 335 here](https://github.com/JuliaRobotics/Caesar.jl/issues/335) as bug is being resolved.
+Previous versions of the solver can be installed with the package manager, for example: `(v1.0) pkg> add IncrementalInference@v0.5.7`.
+Please comment for further details.

 ## Loading The Data

 Starting a Juno IDE or Julia REPL session, the ground truth positions for vehicle positions `GTp` and landmark positions `GTl` can be loaded into memory directly with these values: